StevenBlack/vocab/million-dollar-words.md

 ### oppugn
-Not to be confused with opine, which means to offer an opinion, oppugn means to fight against or counter- attack.
+Not to be confused with opine, which means to offer an opinion, oppugn means to fight against or counterattack.
 "You always squeeze the toothpaste from the middle!" he said.
 "You drink from the milk carton and eat crackers in bed!" she oppugned.
 It's pronounced OH-PEWN.

 ### orthography